Workplace relationship: Superior-subordinate relationships

 The Hawthorne effect grew out of a series of studies.
 The theory states that an individual will act differently than they normally would due to the individual's awareness of being watched.
 Specifically in McGregor's X- and Y-Theory, it states that the manager's approach has effects on the outcome of the worker.
 Individuals who receive attention from their superior will have positive feelings of receiving special treatment.
 Specifically, they feel that the attention they are receiving is unique from the attention that other employees are receiving.
 The basic understanding of superior-subordinate relationships lies in the foundation that the habits of a superior tend to have the power to create productive or counterproductive environments.

 Kohn and O'Connell point out 6 major habits of highly effective bosses.
 One of the habits is known as following the ‘Golden Rule.'
 This habit is fundamental in many relationships.
 It states that you should treat others as you wish to be treated.
 If workers know that their superiors are treating them with the same respect and dignity in which they are treating their superior, they will then feel more positive and inviting feelings in regard to their relationship.

 Other theories that explain the superior-subordinate relationships are workplace relationship quality, employee information experiences theory, and the leader-membership theory.
 The leader-membership theory is widely accepted regarding superior-subordinate relationships.
 Its main premise includes the idea that employees with the easiest access to information are the most likely to succeed.
 Furthermore, employees with a higher quality relationship with their supervisor have more access to such information and will be more likely to succeed in the workplace; thus feeling an increased sense of pride and affiliation within their workplace.

+Mentorship relationships in the workplace are another important dynamic, where a more experienced employee (mentor) provides guidance and support to a less experienced employee (mentee).
+These relationships can foster career growth, personal development, and organizational loyalty.
+Successful mentorships benefit both parties, as mentors often gain fulfillment from shaping future leaders, while mentees receive valuable advice and networking opportunities.
+Organizations that encourage formal or informal mentorship programs often report higher employee engagement and job satisfaction.